ClarenceCEN/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+I use the mean for that 5-minute interval.
 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
-I choose to use the mean for that 5-minute interval.

 ```r
 activity.no_na <- activity